cobianzo/asim-solar-project/README.md

   - The 3rd step shows the disposition of the panels, (also interaction 'Developer')
     - The map in step 3 must have the adminLabel === 'map-rectangle'
     - below the map in step 3 we need a gf textarea with adminLabel and class === 'saved-rectangles'

+    -- More fields in step 3 gravity forms with class and adminLabel:
+    [...]
   - The step 4 needs to have any field with class and adminLabel === 'power-calculations'

 # Develop